jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 This means that investors are paying governments (and some companies) for the privilege of lending them money.
 I pay the German government $10,000 today and in thirty years I get back $11 less.
-Intuitively this doesn't make much sense - given the time-value of money, cash I have on hand now should be worth more than theoretical cash in 30 years, at the very least because I may not be around in 30 years to spend that cash.
+Intuitively this doesn't make much sense: given the time-value of money, cash I have on hand now should be worth more than theoretical cash in 30 years, at the very least because I may not be around in 30 years to spend it.

-And besides, there's what we call "counterparty risk" - the possibility that the German government might not repay me (admittedly a low likelihood) or the possibility that the euro will have suffered significant inflation since then, reducing the real purchasing power of my $10,000 (a much higher likelihood).
+And besides, there's what we call "counterparty risk:" the possibility that the German government might not repay me (admittedly a low likelihood) or the possibility that the euro will have suffered significant inflation since then, reducing the real purchasing power of my $10,000 (a much higher likelihood).
-The risks of lending someone else my money for 30 years should be offset by some reward, but with negative yields the lender is penalized for assuming this risk.
+The risks of lending money for 30 years should be offset by some reward, but with negative yields the lender is penalized for assuming this risk.

-At face value, US treasury yields are still positive (if not rapidly declining).
-That is, before you hedge them for foreign exchange risk - at which point they go more negative than their European counterparts.

-<blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Japanese buying U.S. treasuries on a hedges basis are losing -117bps, otherwise exposed to FX.
-This inversion occurred in late 2018 &amp; is one reason liquidity is tightening in the treasury &amp; ST funding markets. <a href="https://t.co/LQBGtjAETv">pic.twitter.com/LQBGtjAETv</a></p>&mdash; Greg S. (@GS_CapSF) <a href="https://twitter.com/GS_CapSF/status/1162157481604157442?ref_src=twsrc%5Etfw">August 16, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-<blockquote class="twitter-tweet tw-align-center" data-conversation="none"><p lang="en" dir="ltr">And today: Absurdity that the US w/ at least $800bn net in Treasuries to still be auctioned this year has the least attractive (most inverted) G10 curve and missing foreign end buyers that have been &quot;priced out of the market&quot; <a href="https://t.co/Lpkjimi9Nr">pic.twitter.com/Lpkjimi9Nr</a></p>&mdash; Andrew W. Park (@apark_) <a href="https://twitter.com/apark_/status/1164295658460897280?ref_src=twsrc%5Etfw">August 21, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This may not seem like such a big deal, or at most a weird abstraction more or less confined to finance people, the kind of people who worry